EOSIO/welcome/docs/04_protocol/02_transactions_protocol.md

 ### 3.5.3.
 Action Execution

 Once the proper action handler is located, the appropriate whitelists and blacklists are checked.
 If the node is currently producing blocks, the receiver account is checked against the account whitelist and blacklist, if any.
 The action blacklist is checked next, if any.
 If the receiver account or the action name are in a blacklist, the action is aborted.
 If the receiver account is already on the whitelist, the blacklist check is skipped.
-If all checks pass, the action is finally executed by invoking the corresponding action handler, passing the actor account in the "from" parameter and the receiving account in the "to" parameter.
+If all checks pass, the action is finally executed by invoking the corresponding action handler, passing the actor account in the `from` parameter and the receiving account in the `to` parameter.

 ## 3.6.
 Finalize Transaction